canonical/k8s-snap/docs/src/snap/howto/networking/dualstack.md

    service-cidr: 10.152.183.0/24,fd98::/108
    ```

-   and applied when bootstrapping the cluster:
+   This configuration file, here called `bootstrap-config.yaml`, can then be applied during the cluster bootstrapping process:
    ```
    sudo k8s bootstrap --file bootstrap-config.yaml
    ```